turingschool/curriculum/source/projects/eventmanager.markdown

 with the phone numbers we would need to make sure all of the numbers are valid and well-formed.

-* If the phone number is less than 10 digits assume that it is bad number
+* If the phone number is less than 10 digits assume that it is a bad number
 * If the phone number is 10 digits assume that it is good
 * If the phone number is 11 digits and the first number is 1, trim the 1 and use the first 10 digits
 * If the phone number is 11 digits and the first number is not 1, then it is a bad number